damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

       - How to conditionally recycle the components or products and their type of materials?
  2. End of life of the product for disposing or recycling
  3. How to disassemble the components a product for recycling/disposing?
- 4. Describing the environmental impacts
+ 4. Describing the environmental assessment
    - The negative consequences of disposable products on the environment if sustainability isn't factored into disposal options
    - How to select the materials, manufacturing process, etc. to have the less environmental impacts?